Yolziii/EntityNetwork.js/README.md

 To install it in your Node.js project, use this command:
 ```
-npm install entity-network -D
+npm install entity-network
 ```

-You can find all versions for browser in this [folder of repository](https://github.com/Yolziii/EntityNetwork.js/tree/master/builds).
+You can find all [useful] versions for browser in this [folder of repository](https://github.com/Yolziii/EntityNetwork.js/tree/master/builds).
 Or you can build it by yourself from sources by using this gulp-script:
 ```
 gulp --gulpfile gulp_web_deploy.js